US defends delay in grounding Boeing 737 Max

 "The safety of the American people and all people is our paramount concern," he added.

-Boeing said it had recommended to the FAA the temporary suspension of operations of its entire global fleet of 737 Max aircraft, after consulting with the FAA, US National Transportation Safety Board, and aviation authorities and customers around the world.
+Boeing said it had recommended to the FAA the temporary suspension of operations of its entire global fleet of 737 Max aircraft after consulting the FAA, the National Transportation Safety Board, as well as aviation authorities and customers around the world.

 The decision was made "out of an abundance of caution and in order to reassure the flying public of the aircraft's safety", said Boeing in a statement on its website on Wednesday.